 Some tried and got through the hard times.
 Some failed and discovered what they really wanted.
 Wherever the path leads you, it's still a good thing to try.
 Who knows?
 You may see yourself doing interviews and having your face shown in tabloids.
 There are endless possibilities.
 But none of it can happen, unless you make it.

 There is more than meets the eye when it comes to being a co-owner.
 For example, did you know that they make an average of $45.99 an hour?
 That's $95,663 a year!

 Between 2018 and 2028, the career is expected to grow 6% and produce 150,600 job opportunities across the U.S.

 There are certain skills that many co-owners have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed leadership skills, critical-thinking skills and communication skills.
+We discovered that a lot of resumes listed management skills, problem-solving skills and time-management skills.

 Choosing the right major is always an important step when researching how to become a co-owner.
-When we researched the most common majors for a co-owner, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
-Other degrees that we often see on co-owner resumes include associate degree degrees or master's degree degrees.
+When we researched the most common majors for a co-owner, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on co-owner resumes include high school diploma degrees or master's degree degrees.

 You may find that experience in other jobs will help you become a co-owner.
 In fact, many co-owner jobs require experience in a role such as owner.
-Meanwhile, many co-owners also have previous career experience in roles such as manager or assistant manager.
+Meanwhile, many co-owners also have previous career experience in roles such as manager or customer service representative.